 In June 2016, the FASB, issued ASU No. 2016-13, "Financial Instruments-Credit Losses (Topic 326)": Measurement of Credit Losses on Financial Instruments, which changes the recognition model for the impairment of financial instruments, including accounts receivable, loans and held-to-maturity debt securities, among others.
 The guidance is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-In contrast to current guidance, which considers current information and events and utilizes a probable threshold, (an "incurred loss" model), ASU 2016-13 mandates an "expected loss" model.
+In contrast to previous guidance, which considers current information and events and utilizes a probable threshold, (an "incurred loss" model), ASU 2016-13 mandates an "expected loss" model.
 The expected loss model: (i) estimates the risk of loss even when risk is remote, (ii) estimates losses over the contractual life, (iii) considers past events, current conditions and reasonable supported forecasts and (iv) has no recognition threshold.
-The Company does not believe that the adoption will have a material impact on its consolidated financial statements.
+The Company adopted the standard effective April 1, 2020 and the adoption did not have a material impact on the Company's operating results, financial position or cash flows.